symfony/symfony/UPGRADE-2.1.md

     reasons.
 It is now not possible anymore to use custom implementations of `FormBuilderInterface` for specific form types.

-    If you are in such a situation, you can subclass `FormRegistry` instead and override `resolveType` to return a custom `ResolvedFormTypeInterface` implementation, within which you can create your own `FormBuilderInterface` implementation.
-You should register this custom registry class under the service name "form.registry" in order to replace the default implementation.
+    If you are in such a situation, you can implement a custom `ResolvedFormTypeInterface` where you create your own `FormBuilderInterface` implementation.
+You also need to register a custom `ResolvedFormTypeFactoryInterface` implementation under the service name "form.resolved_type_factory" in order to replace the default implementation.

   * If you previously inherited from `FieldType`, you should now inherit from `FormType`.
 You should also set the option `compound` to `false` if your field